 New York City’s real estate prices have undergone a remarkable rebound over the last few years.
 While mortgage rates are up this year, you may consider refinancing in the future.
 Alternatively, perhaps you can obtain a lower rate since your credit score has improved.
-If you have equity in your home, you can take some cash out.
-We discuss when it is a good idea to use a cash-out refinancing.
+If you have equity in your home, you can make some cash-out.
+We discuss when it is a good idea to use cash-out refinancing.

 A cash-out refinancing occurs when you take out a larger loan than the existing mortgage balance.
 Banks allow this when you have enough equity in the property.

 You pay off the existing loan and have extra cash, which you can generally use however you deem fit.
 For instance, you decide to refinance your $650,000 mortgage, and your home is worth $800,000.
-You have $150,000 in equity that you can borrow against if you choose.
+Thus, you have $150,000 in equity that you can borrow against if you choose.

 Should you do it?Should you do it?

-If you feel you are able to receive an attractive interest rate, there are a multitude of reasons to borrow the extra cash.
-You can do virtually anything with the money, although some things are more advisable than others.
-For instance, you could decide to use the funds for home improvements, which could be a very good reason, particularly if it adds value.
+If you feel you can receive an attractive interest rate, there are many reasons to borrow the extra cash.
+You can do virtually anything with money, although some things are more advisable than others.
+For instance, you could decide to use the funds for home improvements, which could be an excellent reason, particularly if it adds value.
 You may also decide to pay credit card bills, which lowers your interest rate, but the borrowing is now secured, so you need discipline in paying it back, or else the bank could foreclose.

 There are some cases where it is not a good idea to borrow extra cash.
 For instance, spending money on vacations or frivolously.
 In those cases, we advise against a cash-out refinancing.